Payment of Debts from a Deceased Person’s Estate

 Demands for payment must be made by creditors to the personal representative within three months after the fourth publication of the notice.
 Demands are not made to the court.
 A creditor’s failure to file a demand does not extinguish the debt, but there are consequences to creditors who fail to make a demand in a timely manner.

 Concerning which debts to pay first, Georgia law provides that debts must be paid in the following order of priorities.

 The first priority claim against estate assets is an award of year’s support to the family, which has top priority and which is paid before all creditors.

-The second category of bills to be paid are funeral bills.
+The second category of bills to be paid is funeral bills.
 A person who has advanced funds for funeral bills may be entitled to reimbursement.

 Expenses of administration of the estate are third in priority, such as are court filing fees, advertising costs, professional services such as legal and tax advice, surety bond premiums, costs of sale, the personal representative fees, and similar items.

 The fourth priority includes reasonable expenses of the deceased’s last illness.
 Professional advice may be needed to determine what treatments qualify for the last illness.
 Expenses for illnesses other than the last illness would be the lowest priority.

 Unpaid taxes or other debts due to the State or the United States are to be paid in fifth priority.